Buena Vista Street

-Buena Vista Street (formerly known as Sunshine Plaza) is a themed "land" at Disney California Adventure at the Disneyland Resort.
-Though named for the real-life Burbank thoroughfare that the Walt Disney Studios sits on, the central plaza represents Los Angeles, and specifically the Los Feliz area, in the 1920s when Walt Disney first arrived there.
+Buena Vista Street (formerly known as Sunshine Plaza) is a themed land at Disney California Adventure amusement park at the Disneyland Resort in Anaheim, California, United States.
+Though named for Buena Vista Street, the real-life Burbank thoroughfare that the Walt Disney Studios sits on, the central plaza represents Los Angeles, and specifically the Los Feliz area around Hyperion Avenue, in the 1920s when Walt Disney first arrived there.
 One of the main features is a small-scale replica of the Hyperion Bridge, which was being constructed when Disney stayed in Atwater Village.
 The replica functions as a working bridge for the resort's monorail system.

 This land is similar to the layout and style of Main Street, USA at Disneyland, Disney California Adventure's sister park.
 It includes dining, shopping, parades, and entertainment.
-The Red Car Trolley, a recreation of Pacific Electric's iconic Red Car electric trolleys, transports guests through this area, from the park's entry to Guardians of the Galaxy – Mission: Breakout! in Avengers Campus.

 History

 Sunshine Plaza

 Disney California Adventure's original main gate entrance, Sunshine Plaza, was designed to evoke a sensation as if one were stepping into a California postcard.
 After guests pass the giant letters spelling out California, they would pass beneath a mock-up of the Golden Gate Bridge, which served to disguise a portion of the resort's monorail track.
 Flanking both ends of the faux Golden Gate Bridge were two massive murals depicting the vast mountain ranges in California.
 A few meters into the park from the main gate was Sunshine Plaza that served as an access hub to all of the park's other themed lands.
 At the end of the path, there was a fountain featuring a large metal sunburst designed to reflect solar rays into the surrounding area.
 Sunshine Plaza was also home to a replica of the California Zephyr, which housed the plaza's two counter service restaurants: Baker's Field Bakery and Bur-r-r Bank Ice Cream.
 The plaza was also home to two of the park's biggest souvenir shops, Greetings from California and Engine Ears Toys.